Skip to content

-DPM, a popular blog for digital project managers, calls digital project management the “wild west” of project management where “crazy clients, tiny budgets, and stupid deadlines reign supreme”.
+That’s no surprise, as digital project management has been described as the “wild west” of project management, “crazy clients, tiny budgets, and stupid deadlines reign supreme”.

-If you’ve ever heard a client argue that his “nephew can make this website in two days for free!”, you know what I’m talking about.
+If you’ve ever heard a client argue that his “nephew can make this website in two days for free!”, you’ll know that reputation is undeserved.

 What is a Digital Project Manager?

-Any project with a digital component - a website, app, online campaign, social media, software, etc. - can be construed as a digital project.
+Any project with a digital component (such as a website, app, online campaign, social media, software, etc) can be considered a digital project.
 It might be wholly digital (such as a website) or partially digital (such as an offline marketing campaign with an accompanying website).

-The DPM works with clients, outside contractors, stakeholders in his own organization, and the project team to ensure that the project meets its stated goals on time and within budget."
+The DPM works with clients, outside contractors, stakeholders within his own organization, and the project team to ensure that the project meets its stated project goals on time and within budget.

 What Does a Digital Project Manager Do?

 A digital project manager wears many hats.
-He or she is a business analyst, a communicator, a people person, a manager, a leader, and a strategist all rolled into one.
-In smaller agencies, one might also double up as the account manager, and sometimes, even do creative or technical work.
+He or she is a business analyst, communicator, people person, manager, leader, and strategist all rolled into one.
+In smaller agencies, one might also double as the account manager, and sometimes, even do creative or technical work.

 However, if I had to define a core responsibility of any digital project manager, it would be “people management”.

-From the first email he sends in the morning to the last task, he assigns in the day, a manager’s work revolves around people and their effective management.
-He plans and delegates tasks, tracks their performance, and looks for areas of improvement.
+From the first email they send in the morning to the last task they assign in the day, a manager’s work revolves around people and their effective management.
+They plan and delegate tasks, track their performance, and look for areas of improvement.

-At the same time, the digital project manager is also a leader.
-She understands the strengths and weaknesses of her team members, motivates them through rough days, and helps them reach their full potential.
+At the same time, the digital project manager is also a leader, understanding the strengths and weaknesses of their team members, motivating them through rough days, and helping them reach their full potential.

 In short, anything that involves people in some way in a project goes through the DPM.